eloone/clipon/README.md

 * No jQuery
 * Just socket.io and websockets

-These were good restrictions for focused development... :) !
+These are good restrictions for focused development... :) !

 ## Warning